Treating Gout Pain with Compounded Pain Creams

 Gout is a complicated medical condition that usually affects the feet.
 It begins with too little uric acid being eliminated out of the body.
 Excess uric acid in the body builds up and forms crystals in the joints, causing swelling and pain.
-The pain that typically accompanies sudden gout attacks is intense and can feel as though the foot is on fire.
+The pain that typically accompanies sudden gout attacks is intense and can feel as though the foot or joint is on fire.
 The small joint at the base of the big toe is the most common site for a gout attack.
 Other joints that can be affected include the ankles, knees, wrists, fingers, and elbows.

 Gout manifests in four stages that vary in their symptoms and treatment options.
-The first stage of gout is hyperuricemia, or too much uric acid in the blood because of inefficient elimination of uric acid from the body.
+The first stage of gout is hyperuricemia, too much uric acid in the blood because of inefficient elimination of uric acid from the body.
 If this is the only symptom, it is asymptomatic hyperuricemia.
 Not everyone who has hyperuricemia will develop gout, but those that do, need to take be aware of the problems and complications of gout.
 If hyperuricemia progresses, the second stage known as acute gout manifests.

-Hyperuricemia in the bloodstream to form crystals in the joints of the foot; once these crystals appear, they cause swelling and moderate-to-intense pain, in what is now acute gout.
+Hyperuricemia in the bloodstream can progress to forming urate crystals in the joints of the foot, ankle or knee; once these crystals appear, they cause swelling and moderate-to-intense pain, in what is now acute gout.
 This can make the joints hypersensitive to touch, even from something as innocuous as one’s own sheets, to the point of excruciating pain.
 The redness and swelling associated with acute gout makes the feet feel warm to the touch.

-Finally, chronic tophaceous gout, or fourth-stage gout, can happen when gout is untreated for too long.
+Finally, chronic tophaceous gout, or fourth-stage gout, occurs when gout is left untreated for too long.
 Most people do not get this far with proper medication and treatment.
 Often taking several years or more than a decade to develop fully, chronic tophaceous gout entails hard nodules called “tophi” developing in the joints and tissues surrounding the joints.

 Over time, tophi can do permanent damage to the joints and is the most debilitating, causing skin ulcers to appear.
 This is extremely rare and only if left untreated for decades.
 Tophi also often appear in other parts of the body, such as the fingers and ears.
 Permanent kidney damage at this point is also a possibility.

 Uric Acid Buildup

-Foods that can cause excess uric buildup include salt, sweet juices, shellfish, red meat and organ meat.
 Drinking too much alcohol, especially beer, which is rich in guanosine (a purine nucleoside), also leads to uric acid buildup and attacks of gout.
 Alcohol ingestion leads to dehydration, which prevents the body from eliminating uric acid efficiently.
 As the body starves or dehydrates, uric acid continues to build up in the joints.

 Normally, uric acid is excreted from the body through the kidneys.
-Some people who suffer from thyroid and kidney disorders are at an increased risk of developing gout.
+Some people who suffer from hypothyroidism and kidney disorders are at an increased risk of developing gout.
 The treatments for such disorders often interfere with the body’s ability to process uric acid, not to mention that a kidney disorder can also cause problems with uric acid elimination.

-Most gout requires treatment from a rheumatologist.
+Most gout requires long term treatment from a rheumatologist.
 Treatment plans vary based on a patient’s stage of gout, the severity of the condition and one’s general medical condition.
 Along with medical treatment plans, a diet of low purine foods and drinking plenty of water is also recommended to give the kidneys a chance to do their job.

 Topical Pain Creams

 While oral medications address the uric acid buildup, people with gout will still experience pain and swelling in the affected areas.
 Topical creams are a common choice for relieving these symptoms, because they provide almost immediate gout pain relief during attacks of gout.

 While oral pain medications may help reduce the pain caused by gout, topical creams offer relief directly at the site of pain – instead of waiting for pills that need to work through the bloodstream to take effect, you get gout relief instantly during a gout flare.

-Another benefit of treating gout pain with topical pain creams, instead of oral painkillers, is there is no danger of harmful drug interactions.
-Patients taking multiple medications for medical conditions including gout may not be able to add painkillers to their medication regimens.
+Another benefit of treating gout pain with topical pain creams, is that contrary to oral painkillers, there is no danger of harmful drug interactions.
+Patients taking multiple medications for medical conditions including gout may not be able to add oral gout medication painkillers to their healthcare regimens.

 Topical pain creams work for virtually everyone and have very few side effects when used properly and they are an over-the-counter gout medicine.

 Compounded Pain Creams

-Gout may be complex and difficult to treat, but custom-compounded topical pain creams from the Compounding Pharmacy of America offer instant relief from gout-related pain.
 Don’t wait for pills to work their way through your bloodstream and risk dangerous drug interactions.
 Our topical pain cream is over-the-counter gout pain medicine that works instantly.
-Order custom-compounded topical pain creams to manage gout pain quickly, safely and effectively.
+Order custom-compounded topical pain creams to manage your pain quickly, safely and effectively.